Share this post on:

 People who are generally observant are more ‘down to earth.’
 They are more concrete in their worldview and focus on practical matters such as food, shelter, and their immediate relationships.
 Carl Jung used the word sensation when describing people who prefer concrete perception.

-Generally, reflective people are more ‘head in the clouds’ and more abstract in their worldview.
+Generally, reflective people have more ‘heads in the clouds’ and abstract worldviews.
 They focus on global or theoretical issues such as equality or engineering.
-Carl Jung used the word intuition when describing people who prefer abstract perception.
+Carl Jung used the word intuition to describe people who prefer abstract perception.

 Cooperative versus Utilitarian Action Style